-This article was produced in order to answer and discuss many of the common questions that receive from people considering a career as a teacher's aide in Perth Western Australia (also known as Education Assistants).
+This article answers of the common questions that we receive from people considering a career as a teacher's aide in Perth Western Australia (also known as Education Assistants).

 FTTA offer a range of flexible teacher aide courses in Perth such as the CHC30213 Certificate III in Education Support and the CHC40213 Certificate IV in Education Support.
 Our courses are designed and developed for busy adult learners who need regular support, flexibility and high-quality modern resources.